tudat-team/tudat-space/docs/source/_src_api/propagation_setup/acceleration_models/available.rst

   where the gravity fields of Io and Jupiter will be expanded up to degree and order 12 and 4, respectively, in the acceleration model.
 Requires the following environment models to be defined:

-  - Spherical harmonic gravity field for body exerting acceleration and body undergoing acceleration.
+  - Spherical harmonic gravity field for body exerting acceleration and body undergoing acceleration, see :ref:`environment_gravity_field_model` for non-default models.
-  - Rotation model from the inertial frame to the body-fixed frame and body undergoing acceleration.
+  - Rotation model from the inertial frame to the body-fixed frame and body undergoing acceleration, see :ref:`environment_rotational_model`.
-  - Current state of bodies undergoing and exerting acceleration, either from an Ephemeris model or from the numerical propagation.
+  - Current state of bodies undergoing and exerting acceleration, either from an Ephemeris model or from the numerical propagation, see :ref:`environment_ephemeris_model`.

   For the case where a third-body mutual spherical harmonic acceleration (e.g. Ganymede on Io when propagating w.r.t.
 Jupiter), additional parameters have to be provided that denote the expansion degree/order of the central body, so: